Asia » India » Rajasthan » Galtaji » Ranthambhore National Park - 22 to 25 February 2013

 Fortunately, although it's the one animal that people hope against hope to see, the tiger is not the only attraction at Ranthambore.
 We saw deer of several species, plus monkeys, crocodiles, turtles and birds of many kinds on our three safaris in the park.
 I'm not a wildlife cameraman, so you'll have to excuse the variable quality of photographs which follow.

 It was our final afternoon that was to be a real highlight of our visit, when just the three of us went with Vipul Jain, an amiable and extremely knowledgeable naturalist (who replaced the 'expert' to whom I previously referred) on a birdwatching sortie to a reservoir on the outskirts of Sawai Madhopur.
 Here were flocks of Flamingos, Geese and Pelicans, Black-headed Ibis, colourful Indian Rollers, an Osprey diving to catch fish, Sparrows attacking themselves in our jeep's wing-mirrors, and wading birds aplenty.
+And not another tourist anywhere to be seen!

 We were also treated to smiling women working in the fields alongside the lake and an informal visit to a neighbouring village, where adults and children alike delighted us with their friendly welcome and constant requests for pictures to be taken.